Increasing learner engagement by leveraging variability

 Videhi Bhamidi

-Videhi Bhamidi is a Principal Strategist overseeing the Didactics and Discovery projects at Easygenerator.
-With over 15 years of experience in e-learning, user-experience research, and thought-leadership projects, she is a regular contributor to L&D magazines.
-She is an Oxford alumnus and strives to fuse design, research, technology, and didactics in her solutions.
+Videhi Bhamidi serves as the Principal Strategist at Easygenerator, where she oversees the Didactics and Discovery projects.
+With more than 15 years of experience in e-learning, user-experience research, and thought-leadership initiatives, she regularly contributes to learning and development magazines.
+An Oxford alumna, Videhi is dedicated to integrating design, research, technology, and educational methods into her solutions.

 Nice post?
 Share it with friends!